-You may find it helpful to have a reacher, a sock aid, a long shoe horn, and a long-handled sponge if you have difficulty reaching below your knees or are limited from bending after surgery.
-Your therapist can explain how to use these items to aid you in dressing and bathing if they are necessary.
-These items are often bundled together and sold as a "Total Hip Kit" and are available online or in your local drug store.
+You may find it helpful to have a reacher, a sock aid, a long shoe horn and elastic shoelaces if you have difficulty reaching below your knees after surgery for dressing.
+Your therapist will explain how to obtain these items, if you feel they will make dressing easier.